bugoverdose/maze-runner/README.md

 - On reaching the finish block, a pop up will become visible to show how many moves and seconds have passed.

-  - The player can move around after the game ended, but the move count and the time counter will not change until regenerating a new maze.
+  - The player can move around after the game ended, but the move count and the time counter will not change until generating a new maze.

 ### Controls

 - _Clicking_ the arrow key buttons on the screen will move the player.

   - If there is a wall on the direction player is trying to go to, there will be no move count increase and nothing will happen.

+  - The facing direction of the player will change even if the position didn't change.

 - _Pressing_ arrow keys **on the keyboard** will also move the player.